top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/exercise_sequence.md

 ## Exercise: Use our API for arguments

+### Skills learned

+- Learn about the command-line API that we have in Duckietown,

+### Instructions

-Purpose: We want to learn about the command-line API that we have in Duckietown, which makes it easy to create programs with command line arguments.
+We have a useful API that makes it easy to create programs with command line arguments.

 TODO: to write